Remembrance poppy: New Zealand

 Remembrance poppies are most often worn on Anzac Day (25 April) to commemorate New Zealand soldiers who died in war.
-They are also worn on Remembrance Day, and are sold by the Royal New Zealand Returned and Services' Association (RSA) to raise funds.
+They are also worn on Remembrance Day, and are sold by the Royal New Zealand Returned and Services' Association to raise funds.
 The RSA planned to hold its first Poppy Day appeal around the time of Armistice Day 1921, as other countries were doing, but the ship carrying the poppies from France arrived in New Zealand too late.
 The association therefore waited until Anzac Day 1922.
 This first Poppy Day appeal was a success.
 Most of the money raised went to needy soldiers and their families, while the rest went to the French Children's League to help relieve suffering in war-ravaged areas of northern France.

 Following its introduction, the popularity of Poppy Day grew and there were record collections during World War II.
 By 1945, 750,000 poppies were distributed nationwide, an amount equal to half the country's population.

 Pakistan

-In parts of Pakistan, the 'Great War Company' holds a private ceremony each 11 November where red poppies are worn, by descendants of World War I veterans from the old British Indian Army.
+The 'Great War Company' holds a private ceremony on 11 November, where red poppies are worn by descendants of World War I veterans from the British Indian Army.

 South Africa

 Use of the remembrance poppy has risen in popularity in the 2000s.
-Interest in the remembrance poppy grew in 2011 after Charles, Prince of Wales visited the country in November 2011, with the South African Legion of Military Veterans seeing a spike in phone calls from people wanting to obtain a poppy.
+Interest in the remembrance poppy grew in 2011 after Charles, Prince of Wales visited the country in November 2011, with the South African Legion of Military Veterans seeing a spike in phone calls from people wanting to obtain poppies.
 That year, the South African Legion shipped over 300,000 poppies from Royal British Legion Poppy Factory.
-The South African Legion distributes remembrance poppies on Poppy Day, the Saturday closest to Remembrance Day.
-Funds raised from the poppy appeal is used support the welfare of South African National Defence Force veterans.

 United Kingdom

-In the United Kingdom, Remembrance Poppies are sold by The Royal British Legion (RBL), a charity providing financial, social, political, and emotional support to those who have served or are currently serving in the British Armed Forces and their dependents.
-They are sold on the streets by volunteers in the weeks before Remembrance Day.
-The British remembrance poppy is the trademark of The Royal British Legion.
-The RBL states, "The red poppy is our registered mark and its only lawful use is to raise funds for the Poppy Appeal," its yearly fundraising drive in the weeks before Remembrance Day.
-The organization says these poppies are "worn to commemorate the sacrifices of our Armed Forces and to show support to those still serving today."
-Other poppy merchandise is sold throughout the year as part of ongoing fundraising.
+In England, Wales, and Northern Ireland, remembrance poppies are sold by The Royal British Legion (RBL) volunteers on the streets in the weeks before Remembrance Day.
+Remembrance poppies in Scotland are manufactured and distributed by the Earl Haig Fund Scotland or poppyscotland.

+For years after World War I, poppies were worn only on Remembrance Day.
+Today the RBL's "Poppy Appeal" has a higher profile than other charity appeals in the UK.
+The pins are widespread from late October until mid-November every year and are worn by the general public, politicians, the Royal Family and other public figures.
+Other awareness-raising events sometimes incorporate the poppy imagery.
+For example, in 2011, a Second World War aeroplane dropped 6,000 poppies over the town of Yeovil in Somerset.
+In 2014, Blood Swept Lands and Seas of Red, a public art installation, was created in the dry moat of the Tower of London by covering it with 888,246 ceramic poppies – one for each soldier of the British Empire killed in World War I.